Amar Garibović

 Amar Garibović (Амар Гарибовић; 7 September 1991 – 7 September 2010) was a Serbian cross-country skier who had competed since 2004.
 He finished 80th in the 15 km event at the 2010 Winter Olympics in Vancouver.

+Sports career

 Garibović finished 109th in the individual sprint at the FIS Nordic World Ski Championships 2009 in Liberec.

 His lone win was at a 10 km event in Bosnia and Herzegovina in 2009.

+Death

 Garibović died in a car crash in Croatia on 7 September 2010, the day of his 19th birthday.
 Travelling eastbound on the A3 motorway on the way back home following a FIS roller skiing event in Oroslavje, the van containing Garibović, his brother Amor, their father Murat, and another skier Ajlan Rastić reportedly blew a tire in full speed on the stretch of the road near the village of Sredanci, thus losing control and overturning several times.